LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 routed there.
 Physical file paths beginning with ``/lasso9/`` are ignored by Lasso Server during processing of a web request.

 Include
 -------

 It is often useful to split up large template files into smaller reusable components.
-For example a header or footer might be split out and reused on all pages.
+For example, a header or footer might be split out and reused on all pages.
 The ``web_response`` object provides a variety of methods for including other code files.
 Files included like this behave just as a file directly accessed would.
 That is, they begin executing as plain text and any Lasso code